 Today's article is a little advice on the links to have a website conforms to w3c(1).
 This procedure is valid in the case we are using version “

-XHTML 1.0 Strict“, a bit 'dated, but still valid if declared tag in the “HTML” Site.
+XHTML 1.0 Strict“, a powder’ dated, but still valid if declared tag in the “HTML” Site.

-The web designer has different ways to set the aperture of a given link in a new page (or new tab) Part browser.
-The first to be implemented has been the inclusion of’attribute “
+The web designer has several ways to set the aperture of a given link in a new page (or new tab) Part browser.
+The first to be implemented has been the insertion of’attribute “

-target='_blank'" inside the tag to refer to the links "
+target='_blank'” within the reference tag to link “

 <a>“.
 This is the easiest way to open a link in a second window, but unfortunately does not respond to standard w3c. (more…)

 From the birth of CSS3 web designers are literally crazy for countless new possibilities available.
 Some of the most striking are the ability to create a’shading (also blurred) below the text or to any element, the possibility of rotate the pieces how many degrees you want, effects fade-in and fade-out and some simple animations in bother.
-The trend seems to be to abandon (the comunque diminuire) the use of computer graphics in favor of sophisticated rendering via CSS. (more…)
+The trend seems to be to abandon (the comunque diminuire) the use of graphics software in favor of sophisticated rendering via CSS. (more…)